 She delivers training in French and English worldwide.
 Her work has been featured in numerous magazines such as Computer Weekly, Tech Target, PerformanceIn, Femmes du Maroc, Les Imperiales, 2M, Le Matin, Showbiz Afrique and more.
 She is also the host of the Meaningful Work, Meaningful Life Podcast.

 Francine is passionate about empowering people, especially women, to acquire the digital skills they need to take advantage of the digital economy.
 She is an advocate of digital literacy and enabling entrepreneurship ecosystems to support economic and social progress, especially in Africa.
-She is associate director & a key member of the founding team of the African Women Entrepreneurship Cooperative (AWEC), a one-of-a-kind training program that builds a pan-African community of aspiring and established women entrepreneurs.
+She is a key member of the founding team of the African Women Entrepreneurship Cooperative (AWEC), a one-of-a-kind training program that builds a pan-African community of aspiring and established women entrepreneurs.